Concurrent Certificate in Creative Writing and Narrative Arts (CWNA)

 Undergraduate students in any program in Level 2 or above who have completed 3 units of Level 1 English and Cultural Studies + 3 units of Creative Writing electives (from 2CW3—Genre and Creative Writing, 3CP3–Writing Practices and 3CW3—Creative Writing in/for with Communities).

-Recognizing that creative writing isn’t just an individual pursuit but one that happens in and for community, the CWNA program emphasizes the responsibility that engagement entails, and the forms that it can take, whether students are engaged in writing, editing, organizing literary events, or other allied activities.
+Recognizing that creative writing isn’t just an individual pursuit but one that happens in and for the community, the CWNA program emphasizes the responsibility that engagement entails and the forms that it can take, whether students are engaged in writing, editing, organizing literary events, or other allied activities.